linkerd/website/linkerd.io/content/2/features/fault-injection.md

 +++
 title = "Fault Injection"
-description = "Practice chaos engineering by injecting faults into services with Linkerd."
+description = "Linkerd provides mechanisms to programmatically inject failures into services."
 +++

 Fault injection is a form of chaos engineering where the error rate of a service